weiping-playnext/Zenject/Documentation/Factories.md

 *Ok, but what if I don't know what type I want to create until after the application has started?
 Or what if I have special requirements for constructing instances of the Enemy class that are not covered by any of the construction methods?*

-In these cases you can create a custom factory, and directly call `new Enemy` or directly use the <a href="../README.md#dicontainer-methods">methods on DiContainer</a> to create your object.
+In these cases you can create what we call a 'custom factory', and then directly call `new Enemy` or use the <a href="../README.md#dicontainer-methods">methods on DiContainer</a>, or use any method you need to create your object.
 For example, continuing the previous factory example, let's say that you wanted to be able to change a runtime value (difficulty) that determines what kinds of enemies get created.

 ```csharp
 public enum Difficulties